nkoepke/profile-image/README.md

 # Alternatives

-There is also a PHP and a Ruby class for SVGs as well as a module for NodeJS.
+There is also a PHP and a Ruby class for SVGs as well as modules for NodeJS.
+The module "profile-image" is without the png method. "profile-image-png" contains the png method but requires [node-canvas](https://www.npmjs.com/package/canvas).

 ### API